sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>iMMERSE Pro: RTGI</summary>

 RTGI is iMMERSE's flagship shader.
-It is a raytraced global-illumination solution.
+It is a screen-space raytraced global-illumination solution.
 RTGI brings realistic lighting to scenes, while not being too taxing on the performance, especially against other solutions of its class.
 Ultimately, bringing the best on quality to performance ratio.

 RTGI is capable of highlighting details or adding details that are otherwise hidden to the scenes via Global-Illumination and Ambient Occlusion with Raytracing.
 It can also highlight textures via its recently added Specular GGX reflections.